schaugf/schaugf.github.io/_pages/about.md

 About this
 -----
 For a bunch of reasons, I try to maintain a relatively low online profile, particularly with respect to social media and the like.
-I own no twitter, facebook, or linkedin account nor do I have no plans to.
-As such, this simple website is the entirety of my public-facing web-presence.
+I own no twitter, facebook, or linkedin account nor do I have any plans to.
+As such, this simple website is the majority of my public-facing web-presence.
 If you want to contact me, I recommend you email me directly at schau.geoffrey@gmail.com.